-- Turn the engine/ignition switch to the off position prior to refueling, an error in the reading will result if the engine is left running. - Use the same filling rate setting (low medium high) each time the tank is filled. - Allow no more than two automatic click-offs when filling. - Always use fuel with the recommended octane rating. - Use a known quality gasoline, preferably a national brand. - Use the same side of the same pump and have the vehicle facing the same direction each time you fill up. - Have the vehicle loading and distribution the same every time.
+- Turn the engine/ignition switch to the off prior to refueling, an error in the reading will result if the engine is left running. - Use the same filling rate setting (low medium high) each time the tank is filled. - Allow no more than two automatic click-offs when filling. - Always use fuel with the recommended octane rating. - Use a known quality gasoline, preferably a national brand. - Have the vehicle loading and distribution the same every time.